OpenKore/openkore/openkore/trunk/README.txt

 New features:
+- Basic support for rRO (serverType 13) (Without attack, sit, stand and skill use)
 - Basic support for pRO Thor (serverType 12) (Without attack, sit, stand and skill use)
 - Basic support for euRO (serverType 11) (Without attack, sit, stand and skill use)
 - Added route_escape_shout <Message> to somewhat avoid gm bot check.